web3swift-team/web3swift/README.md

 <img align="left" width="25" height="25" src="https://user-images.githubusercontent.com/28599454/41086111-af4bc3b0-6a41-11e8-9f9f-2d642b12666e.png">[Ask questions](https://stackoverflow.com/questions/tagged/web3swift)
 ## Important notices
-With the version 0.3.0 API should be less volatile.
+With the version 0.3.0 the API should be less volatile.
 All public functions should return a [Result](https://github.com/antitypical/Result) instead of `nil` or throwing.

 Example is updated for 0.5.0, although please prefer to use tests as an example for your code.